Brassica juncea

 -

 Mustard grows best in full sun to part shade and well-drained, rich, consistently moist soil.
-Watering early in the day will allow the plant to dry before nightfall and reducing the chance of fungal diseases.
+Watering early in the day will allow the plant to dry before nightfall and reduce the chance of fungal diseases.
 As a cool-season plant, it does best in the fall and spring, bolting and developing a strong flavor in the summer.
 Some shade is appreciated as the weather turns hot, especially for growing baby greens.
 Moisture and temperature stress lead to a spicier, unpleasantly strong flavor as well.
 Curly-leaved cultivars tolerate frost better than straight-leaved cultivars.

 Sow seeds in the spring 3 weeks before last frost or in late summer as the weather begins to cool.
 Thin plants to 6 in apart.
 One inch of water per week is vital for proper root development.
 They can also be planted in containers at a minimum size of 3 gallons and 4-6 in deep.
 New seeds can be planted every 2-3 weeks for a continuous harvest.
 They grow to maturity at about 30-50 days after planting and can be harvested at a small "baby" size or larger, mature size.
 Baby leaves are best eaten raw while larger leaves improve with cooking.